cmiles/PointlessWaymarksProject/README.md

  - [jamesmontemagno/mvvm-helpers: Collection of MVVM helper classes for any application](https://github.com/jamesmontemagno/mvvm-helpers) - Code for Commands from this project was brought into this project.
 MIT License.
  - [commandlineparser/commandline: The best C# command line parser that brings standardized \*nix getopt style, for .NET.
 Includes F# support](https://github.com/commandlineparser/commandline) - MIT License.
  - [App-vNext/Polly: Polly is a .NET resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.
 From version 6.0.1, Polly targets .NET Standard 1.1 and 2.0+.](https://github.com/App-vNext/Polly) - Great library for handling retry logic in .NET.
 New BSD License.
- - [replaysMike/TypeSupport: A CSharp library that makes it easier to work with Types dynamically.](https://github.com/replaysMike/TypeSupport) - While working with generic and dynamic types I appreciate some of the extesion methods provided by this library to handle details like .IsNumericType that often seems to descend into numerous edge cases when you write it yourself.
+ - [replaysMike/TypeSupport: A CSharp library that makes it easier to work with Types dynamically.](https://github.com/replaysMike/TypeSupport) - When working with generic and dynamic types I appreciate some of the extension methods provided by this library to handle details like .IsNumericType that often seem to descend into endless edge cases when you try to write it yourself.
 GPL-3.0 License.
  - [Automate multiple Excel instances - CodeProject](https://www.codeproject.com/Articles/1157395/Automate-multiple-Excel-instances) - James Faix's excellent code for getting references to running Excel instances was pulled into this project, converted for style and upgraded to .NET 5.
 The basic approach in this article comes from a 2005 post by Andrew Whitechapel titled 'Getting the Application Object in a Shimmed Automation Add-in' - http://blogs.officezealot.com/whitechapel/archive/2005/04/10/4514.aspx.
 The post by Andrew Whitechapel is now only available thru the Wayback Machine - [Andrew Whitechapel : Getting the Application Object in a Shimmed Automation Add-in](https://web.archive.org/web/20130518152056/http://blogs.officezealot.com/whitechapel/archive/2005/04/10/4514.aspx)
  - [serilog/serilog: Simple .NET logging with fully-structured events](https://github.com/serilog/serilog).
 Easy full featured logging.
 Apache-2.0 License.
    - [RehanSaeed/Serilog.Exceptions: Log exception details and custom properties that are not output in Exception.ToString().](https://github.com/RehanSaeed/Serilog.Exceptions) MIT License.